openstack/ironic-python-agent/doc/source/admin/troubleshooting.rst

 Users wishing to use password access can be add the dynamic-login [0]_ or the devuser element [1]_

-The dynamic-login element allows the operator to change the root password dynamically when the image boots.
+The dynamic-login element allows the operator to change the root password or SSH key dynamically when the image boots.
 Kernel command line parameters are used to do this.

 Generate a password hash with following command: